raimonvibe/api_javascript/README.md

 # # Create the content for the README file

-readme_content = """# Fetch API Tutorial by RaimonCoding
+#Fetch API Tutorial by RaimonCoding

 This repository contains the code and related resources for the Fetch API tutorial.